umccr/htsget-rs/README.md

 ## Overview

-Htsget-rs implements the [htsget protocol][htsget-protocol], which is a HTTP-based protocol for querying bioinformatics files.
+Htsget-rs implements the [htsget protocol][htsget-protocol], which is an HTTP-based protocol for querying bioinformatics files.
 The htsget protocol outlines how a htsget server should behave, and it is an effective way to fetch regions of large bioinformatics files.

 A htsget server responds to queries which ask for regions of bioinformatics files.
 It does this by returning an array of URL